briangathright/teamb_checkers/README.md

 # README #

 This is the repo for a checkers app for android.
-It was developed for a class at Loyola University of Chicago by 5 students: Brian, Chris, Rakeesh, Fatma, and Meera.
+It was developed for a class at Loyola University of Chicago by 6 students: Brian, Chris, Thiago, Rakeesh, Fatma, and Meera.